-Benin is very different to most other African nations in that the population is made up of about 20% Christians, 20% Muslims and the rest are either following old native traditions, or voodoo.
+Benin is very different from most other African nations in that the population is made up of about 20% Christians, 20% Muslims and the rest are either following old native traditions or voodoo.

 Do not date a girl who practices voodoo.

 It’s not that she’s going to put a spell on you, but women who practice it tend to be hard work and the most tribal of all women in Benin.

 Overall, Beninese women are very pro-Western, so you’ll find them warm, welcoming and open to the idea of dating and marrying foreign guys.